Neutropenia (also called agranulocytosis or granulocytopenia) is an abnormally low number of neutrophils (a type of white blood cell) in the blood.

 Doctors ask about drug or toxic exposures and look for infections or other disorders that can cause the neutropenia.
-They frequently take a sample of bone marrow through a needle (see Symptoms and Diagnosis of Blood Disorders: Bone Marrow Examination).
+They frequently take a sample of bone marrow through a needle (see see Bone Marrow Examination).
 The bone marrow sample is examined under a microscope to determine whether it looks normal, has a normal number of neutrophil stem cells, and shows normal development of neutrophils.
 By determining whether the number of stem cells is decreased and whether these cells are maturing normally, doctors may be able to determine whether the problem lies in faulty production of the cells or whether too many cells are being used or destroyed in the bloodstream.
 Sometimes, the bone marrow examination indicates whether other diseases, such as leukemia or other cancers, or infections, such as tuberculosis, are affecting the bone marrow.

 Evaluation for infection: